 Does your story need re-telling?
 I can help you begin this journey and create a better and more interesting story.
 Compassionately helping others, I believe, is my highest calling.

-Overall, as a Licensed Marriage and Family Therapist, a Licensed Professional Counselor, and a National Certified Counselor, my theoretical approach to therapy is person-centered and existential.
+Overall, as a Licensed Marriage and Family Therapist, a Licensed Professional Counselor, a National Certified Counselor, and a Certified Clinical Trauma Professional, my approach to therapy is person-centered, existential and somatic (our bodies hold memories and feelings).
 I enjoy using creative processes and taking a non-authoritarian approach to psychotherapy, though I am not shy about being directive when appropriate.
 I also believe that a therapeutic relationship needs to be based on genuineness, acceptance, and empathy.
 In the broadest sense, I view psychotherapy as a collection of paths leading to greater internal coherence and emotional flexibility.
 To accomplish this, one will need to consider making choices that are more congruent with one's values.
 That can sometimes be the painful but necessary "work" of effective psychotherapy.
-It begins with a conversation.
+It begins with a conversation (and maybe some physical exercises to get back into the body).
 Be bold, be daring.

 I really do appreciate that therapy is hard work and not always pleasant or comfortable.
 Yet, I also believe that by continuing to avoid pain, we paradoxically experience unnecessary suffering.
 It is my greatest desire to assist you in finding love and connection, with self and others.